Resort guide for Ibiza Town (Eivissa)

 camera

-Ibiza Town (Eivissa in Catalan) is a grand, cosmopolitan and ancient Mediterranean city located on the southeast coast of the island.
+Ibiza Town (Eivissa in Catalan) is a grand, cosmopolitan and ancient Mediterranean city located on the southeast coast of Ibiza.
+It is the capital and, with just under 50,000 inhabitants, also the largest town on the island.

 There's great shopping, nightlife, world-beating restaurants, a hugely varied selection of bars and cafes and beautiful historic buildings from the ancient old town, Dalt Vila with its Renaissance defensive wall, to the sublime boulevard of Vara de Rey.
 This cool city is also hotbed of culture and art with a mix of galleries and museums, plus there are all kinds of cultural events throughout the year.
 The name for Ibiza in Catalan is "Eivissa", which you will see on signposts all over the island.